Discover an immersive historical experience and one of British Columbia’s top tourist attractions -- just 45 minutes north of Vancouver.

 Mining has shaped human history, and shaped our planet.
 But how do we balance our need for resources with the need to look after the earth?
 This is the story of the TerraLab.
 Learn More >>

-Make a point of panning for gold.
+Make a point of panning for gold and gemstones.
 You find it, you keep it!
-Everyone can take part.
 Gold-panning troughs are set at different heights.
 That way, both young and old, can dip in and try their luck.
 This is gold panning the fun and easy way.

-Within the walls of this lovingly-restored heritage building, you'll grasp what life was like here.
-It's full of amazing stories and archive photos.
-The community was isolated, yet families were active and innovative.
-Learn about the annual Copper Queen pageant.
-The original throne is still here.
-Take a seat for a great photo-op.
+Grasp what life was like in Britannia Beach within the walls of a lovingly-restored heritage building -- full of amazing stories and archival photos.
+Learn about the annual Copper Queen pageant and take a seat on the original throne for a great photo op.
 Children are welcome to crawl into our kid-friendly tunnel.